The UK Health Security Agency, together with Natural Environment in Jersey, measure the amount of radioactivity in:

 Since the beginning of the 1990s the levels of man-made radioactivity in the general environment have fallen markedly and in many cases are now almost undetectable.
 The results in recent years continue to show a downward trend.
 No sources of radioactivity other than weapons testing and the Chernobyl accident were detected.

 The programme also serves to monitor the potential effects of historic disposal of solid waste at Hurd Deep.
 Hurd Deep is a deep underwater valley north west of the Channel Islands.
-Fish and shellfish are monitored for radiation as well as sediment samples and sea water and seaweed.

 Marine radioactivity in the Channel Islands 1990-2009